 Scaling a human organization requires an organizational design (all have shortcomings, choose the one which suits best), and a corresponding [communication] process.
 The organization should dictate the individual leaders and not the opposite scenario, where the personal ambitions of the individuals dictate the organizational structure.
 If you want particular individuals or groups to communicate more, put them under the same manager.
 The further away people are in the organizational chart, the less they will communicate.

 The further away people are in the organizational chart, the less they will communicate.

 The Scale Anticipation Fallacy

-Hire executives who will do the job for the next 12 months, don’t anticipate and try to hire executives who can be handle scale larger than that.
-Any judgment passed on an executive by comparing them to some hypothetical size of the company in the future is a bad idea, scaling is an acquired skill, act of judging them in advance creates prejudice, and even hiring more experienced executive does not help since you would have to reevaluate eventually whether s/he is the right person or not.
-Rather than passing an absolute judgment, always think whether you can hire a better person at this point in time and who will s/he be.
+Hire executives who will do the job for the next 12 months, don’t anticipate and try to hire executives who can handle scale longer than that.
+Any judgment passed on an executive by comparing them to some hypothetical size of the company in the future is a bad idea.
+Scaling is an acquired skill, act of judging them in advance creates prejudice.
+And even hiring more experienced executive does not help since you would have to reevaluate eventually whether s/he is the right person or not.
+Rather than passing an absolute judgment, always think whether you can hire a better person at this point and who will s/he be.

 How to lead when you don’t know where you are going